Purpose of running this test:

 Ways to help bring copper into better balance include the use of Molybdenum, Zinc, Carnosine, and increased EDTA.
 EDTA is found in MetalAway, EDTA soap or soak, and DetoxAway.
 You can also use BactiSolve if you have NO shellfish allergies.

 Check molybdenum levels, because often copper will be high when molybdenum is too low.
 Molybdenum can be low due to high taurine, which is measured on a UAA test.
 When taurine is processed via sulfite oxidase, molybdenum can become depleted.
 In addition, high levels of sulfur can have the same effect of depleting molybdenum.
-Molybdenum may also be depleted due to chronic yeast infections, which can be checked on a Vaginosis Test, or in the gut via a CSA test or a GI function test.
+Molybdenum may also be depleted due to chronic yeast infections, which can be checked on a Vaginosis Test, or in the gut via a CSA test or GI Test.

 An alkaline environment limits copper, so work to get pH in balance, meaning having a pH close to 7.
 You can use Buffer pH, Stomach pH Balancing nucleotide blend, Potassium Bicarbonate or sodium bicarbonate, depending on your need for either sodium or potassium.
 VitaOrgan also helps to balance your pH.